Meet the team: Francesca

 We’ve already covered the topic of family in Coffee Break German, but in this lesson you’ll learn how to talk about your extended family, and deal with possessive pronouns in the nominative, accusative and dative cases.
 Is it mein, meine, meinen, meinem or meiner?
 By the end of this lesson, you’ll know!

 Hungarian is spoken by roughly 14 million people in eastern Europe.
 It’s the official language, of course, in Hungary, and it’s also spoken in parts of Romania, Slovakia and other bordering countries.
-Some people find Hungarian difficult to learn, but as even just a little language can go a long way, we’ll show you why you’ll instantly fall in love with Hungarian!
+But is Hungarian a hard language to learn?

 1. Beauty from within